LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 While our last example, Rational, is in fact a very practical use of object-oriented programming, this is somewhat more artificial, but hopefully informative, particularly with the transformation.
-Here is a procedural version, project file :file:`static_version.cs`
+Here is a procedural version, example file :file:`static_version.cs`

 .. literalinclude:: ../examples/static_version.cs
    :start-after:  chunk
    :end-before: chunk

-The project also holds the class Input, with the functions we use for safe keyboard input.
-It is all static methods.  is there any reason to make this class have its own own instances?
+The project also refers to the library class UI, with the functions we use for safe keyboard input.
+It is all static methods.
+Is there any reason to make this class have its own own instances?

-No.  There is no state to remember between Input method calls.
+**No**.
+There is no state to remember between UI method calls.
 What comes in through the keyboard goes out through a return value, and you are done with it.
-A simple function works fine each time.
-Do not get fancy for nothing.
+A simple static function works fine each time.  *Do not get fancy for nothing*.

 What state would a game hold?
 We might set it up so the user chooses the size of the range of choices just once, and remember it